 We use the pressure cooker again, but it's not heated with the lid on obviously; you have to stir.

 After the heat was turned to zero, the scum was scooped off the surface with a large spoon.
 Then the washed peel was added to the pot and the power turned up again.
 Occasional stirring ensures no burning.

 Notice this is all being done on a portable induction stove; they are such a joy to work with, and not expensive.
 The provide instant heat and use less than half the electricity.

 At this stage, the heat should be kept as high as is safe.
-Be warned that the mixture should not be left unattended; boiled over sugar mixtures are horrible to clean up.
+Be warned that the mixture should not be left unattended; sugary mixtures that have boiled over are horrible to clean up.

 Healthy choice foods give us a realistic chance of a reasonably healthy and happy old age; they affect our longevity, whether we'll get arthritic knees and our mood too.

 Lime marmalade on toast made from white bread, lavished in margarine, I would consider junk food.